lokinell/docker-ci-sandbox/README.md

 Upgrade to the current code rebuild the images, stop the service:

     fig build {service}
-    fig build {service}Init
-    fig stop {service}

-and then proceed with steps to bootstrap the volume container and start the service (see above).
+and then proceed with steps to start the service (see above).

 Upload bundles for Jenkins build tools
 --------------------------------------

 Oracle JDK download cannot be automated.
 Get `jdk-7u67-linux-x64.tar.gz` from